scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/backup.rst

 | For example:
 | ``/mykeyspace/team_roster-91cd2060f99d11e6a47a000000000000/snapshots/1487847672222``

-From one of the nodes, recreate the schema.
 Repeat these steps for each node in the cluster.

 .. _backup-incremental-backup: